Advertisement

 Gisele Pelicot arriving to a session of the trial.
 Image: Getty

-Dominique Pelicot, who is now 71, is accused of drugging and raping his wife and inviting 72 other men to rape her between 2011 to 2020.
+Dominique Pelicot, who is now 71, is accused of drugging and raping his wife and inviting at least 72 other men to rape her between 2011 to 2020.
 Police retrieved about 20,000 images Dominique took of the rapes.
 He is now on trial with 50 other defendants who are also accused of sexual assault or attempted sexual assault.
 There were so many defendants that a second glass box had to be built to contain them all in the courtroom.

 Dominique has not tried to maintain his innocence.
-His lawyer reportedly said that Dominique “always declared himself guilty,” adding, “I put her to sleep, I offered her, and I filmed.”
+His lawyer reportedly said that Dominique “always declared himself guilty”, adding, “I put her to sleep, I offered her, and I filmed.”

 Gisèle’s husband had been meticulous in his documenting of the abuse, storing footage on his computer.
 It would have continued to go unnoticed had he not been reported to police for taking upskirt photos of two women at a supermarket in 2020.
 Gisèle accompanied her husband to the police station, thinking it was just a blip that they could get past, until police began asking her about her sex life.
 “I told him I had never practised partner-swapping or threesomes.
 I said I was a one-man woman.
 I couldn’t bear any man’s hand on me other than my husband’s,” she said.
 Then, the police showed her photos on her husband’s phone of a man and woman on a bed.
 She didn’t recognise herself until the police pointed out that it was her bedroom.
 “It was hard to recognise myself. … It was unbearable.
 I was inert, in my bed, and a man was raping me.